Introduction

 The Lambda is triggered on every S3 put object event.
 It then reads the contents of the file and prepares a bulk ingestion doc as pecified in the section above.

 A new index is created daily during ingestion.
-Index name pattern is service-date.
-Example - httpd-2020.01.01
+Index name pattern is service-date

-As I wrote in an earlier post, ingest pipelines are quite easy to setup and can also step-in if you have modest data transformation needs but do not want or need a full blown logstash setup.
-Pipeline can be specified as a query parameter.
+As I wrote in an earlier post, ingest pipelines are quite easy to setup.
+They can step-in if you have modest data transformation needs, and do not want (or need) a full blown logstash setup.
+Pipeline can be specified as a query parameter during ingestion.

 Once the repo is cloned, you can run the below steps before deploying the stack.